 Esther looked over at them and gave them a big smile.
 She said, “Well, I suppose if you think of your own age and then my age by comparison, my life must seem like it is a LONG way down the road.
 But, to me, as I look back, time went by like this” and she snapped her fingers.

 Esther was smiling as she revisited that conversation in her mind this morning and contemplated the fact that life does, indeed, fly by!
 Isn’t it just too bad that we don’t realize the brevity of our life before it is almost over?
 She wondered to herself why it was in God’s design to create eternal spirits inside of perishable bodies with an end date written in a heavenly book.
 Old?
 What is old anyway?
 Old just doesn’t describe the spirit that lives inside the body.
 One could look at one person who is the pinnacle of youth and beauty not knowing that inside resides an old soul.
 Or, one could look at another old, bent, wrinkled person not realizing that inside was a very young soul.

 Who invented the concept of time anyway?
 They say there are no clocks in heaven.
 It has been said that time does not exist there.
-That sounded pretty good to Esther.
+That thought sounded pretty good to Esther.
 The idea of living large in heaven with no end date was wonderful.
 How lovely to see Mom and Grandma again….along with many other family and friends.

 Well, Esther’s coffee cup was now empty.
 The sun was higher in the sky than it had been when when she first came out to rest a bit.
 She had laundry to sort, beds to make, and a whole list of chores waiting for her.
-Artie was due back soon, so she better get busy or he would comment yet again on her “day dreaming ways”.
+Art was due back soon, so she better get busy or he would comment yet again on her “day dreaming ways”.
 She got up off the rocker and pulled open the screen door to enter the house.
-With a snap it closed and Es was on to her day.
+With a snap it closed and Esther was on to her day.